 Every year, there will be a certain treatment that will be the highlight of discussion and presentations in every oncology meetings/ events.

-Last year, it was durvalumab, which delivered superior results for a subgroup of non-small cell lung cancer (NSCLC)
+Last year, it was immunotherapy durvalumab, which delivered superior results for stage 3 non-small cell lung cancer (NSCLC);

-Addition of immunotherapy, durvalumab, to chemotherapy and radiotherapy treatment in stage 3 lung cancer prevent cancer from progressing for longer time.
+Addition of durvalumab after concurrent chemo-radiotherapy treatment as adjuvant in stage 3 NSCLC prevent cancer from progressing for longer time.

 Suitable patients must be: